Can I watch TV with Roku and no cable?

 Q: Are there any additional costs?

-A: Yes, you can access local channels through various streaming services available on Roku.
-Services like Hulu + Live TV and YouTube TV offer local channel coverage in many areas.
+A: Yes, you can watch local channels on Roku using an antenna or subscribing to a live TV streaming service that offers local channel access.

-In conclusion, Roku provides a convenient and cost-effective way to watch TV without a cable subscription.
-With its wide range of streaming services and live TV options, you can enjoy your favorite shows and movies at your convenience.
+In conclusion, Roku offers a convenient and cost-effective way to watch TV without a cable subscription.
+With its wide range of streaming services and live TV options, you can enjoy a diverse selection of content tailored to your preferences.
 So, if you’re looking to cut the cord and embrace the world of streaming, Roku is definitely worth considering.